 Later on, Nell arranged the firewood for the evening campfire.
 What was interesting, she cut smaller pieces of wood with scissors.
 The fire was great, there were no mosquitoes and we spent a few hours watching it burn slowly.

 FAQ (Frequently Asked Questions)

 Indeed there are few more walks we missed.

 Amalia Gorge Trail – it is a walk on a dry, rocky riverbed.
 It is moderately difficult and it ends with a mass waterfall that can be best seen just after the wet season.

-Champagne Springs – first 4.8 km of the walk goes through a broken terrain and second part goes to the top of the gorge.
+Champagne Springs – first 4.8 km of the walk goes through a broken terrain and the second part goes to the top of the gorge.
 It can be a bit challenging so it is recommended for really fit walkers.
-At the top you will be rewarded with a shady pool and lush scenery.
+At the top, you will be rewarded with a shady pool and lush scenery.